Dictionary of Revolutionary Marxism

 Chomsky first became known as a critic of American foreign policy during the Vietnam War.
 He has published a large number of books which expose the day-to-day activities and outrages of American imperialism in detail.
 Indeed, sometimes these books are a bit dull because of all their many details and extensive source notes!
 But his writings are a good source for particulars about the actual role of the United States in the world today.
 Chomsky has also given many extensive interviews (a number of which have been published in book form), and gives frequent public lectures on political matters (many of which are available as videos on the Internet).

 Chomsky describes himself as a libertarian socialist, which he says is “the proper and natural extension of classical liberalism into the era of advanced industrial society.” [“Government in the Future” (1970)] The surprising thing, however, is how very non-radical his political ideas are when you look at them carefully!
-He seems to think that American politics is “democratic”, or has mostly been so far (even if there are now growing “limitations” to that “democracy”.
+He seems to think that American politics is “democratic”, or has mostly been so far (even if there are now growing “limitations” to that “democracy”).
 He has no deep theoretical criticism of bourgeois democracy, of the sort that Lenin did.
-When it comes to political economy, his ideas are even more startling!
-He actually said in a recent video that contemporary American corporations can be “democratized” and thus be transformed to serve the people.
+When it comes to economics his ideas are even more startling.
+He actually said in a recent video that contemporary American corporations can be “democratized” and thus be transformed to serve the people, presumably within the existing market economy.
 He has little or no understanding of Marxist political economy, and doesn’t even understand something as basic as the nature of surplus value.
-Thus, like many liberals, he thinks the cause of the current economic crisis is the foolishness of the banks in creating and promoting sub-prime mortgages and securities based on them, and doesn’t even begin to understand that capitalist economic crises are inherent in capitalism, and ultimately arise from the very extraction of surplus value!
+Thus, like many liberals, he thinks the cause of the 2008-9 economic crisis was the foolishness of the banks in creating and promoting sub-prime mortgages and securities based on them, and doesn’t even begin to understand that capitalist economic crises are inherent in capitalism, and ultimately arise from the very extraction of surplus value.

 CHOU EN-LAI